-- The person feels like hurting himself or someone else.
+- The patient feels like hurting himself or someone else.

-- The person feels pain that is not relieved by taking pain medicines.
+- The patient feels pain that is not relieved by taking pain medicine.

-- The person feels that he cannot cope with his condition.
+- The patient feels that he cannot cope with his condition.

-- The person has shortness of breath, chest pain, or a fast heartbeat.
+- The patient has shortness of breath, chest pain, or a fast heartbeat.